×

 The staff who work here call it the science monument.
 More than 20 dinosaur species new to science have come out of the Kaiparowits Formation alone.
 The oldest known tyrannosaur.
 An ankylosaur with pyramids of bone in its skull.
 A tyrannosaur relative that may have hunted in packs.
 The paleontologist who found it called the Monument a living laboratory.

 700 significant fossil sites sit on the acres Trump cut in 2017.
-If this resolution passes, casual fossil collection opens on much of that land.
+Had this resolution passed, casual fossil collection would have opened on much of that land.

 0